 What to Expect at Your Provider's Office

-Your health care provider will perform a physical examination along with other tests to determine whether a physical disease may account for your reported symptoms.
+Your health care provider will perform a physical examination along with other tests to determine whether a physical disease is responsible for your reported symptoms.
 Your health care provider will also ask specific questions and use psychological tests to rule out the possibility of other related disorders, such as anxiety or obsessive compulsive disorder.
 Your doctor may consult with a trained specialist, such as a psychologist or a psychiatrist, to aid in the diagnosis and treatment.

-For more information, see Anxiety.
+For more information, see Anxiety .

 Surgical and Other Procedures